 There are four types of weapons associated with the arm: the default energy shot, the hammer, the laser sword, and the foil scatter bomb.
 Each has five levels of power, which increased by one when you grab twenty power-up icons, or by obtaining the same weapon pick-up again.
 The hammer is the most fun of these, as it acts sort of like a large yoyo that can be used to pummel bad guys, but the laser sword is fun too, because the rate of fire is so high, you can press one of the rotational buttons and send a constant stream of beams all around the screen..
 They’re downgraded whenever you die, but it’s also heavily upgraded when you run out of lives and use a continue.
 The arm weapons have charge attacks, though unlike other shoot-em-ups, you don’t need to stop firing to juice them up.
 Instead, they’ll gain strength even when you’re firing, and are unleashed whenever you lay off the trigger button.
 This allows for a constant if fluctuating pace of fire, making you feel more powerful than most other shooters with similar mechanics.
 There are also three subweapons shot out by the main ship: a rapid fire Vulcan cannon, a bomb, and a homing shot.
 These are less common than the arm upgrades, and can’t be upgraded in strength.

-The environmental theme is represented in the stages, which start off with you flying over gorgeous, natural environments, before they become polluted by whatever abomination Goyolk K.K. has constructed in the area.
+The environmental theme is demonstrated in the stages, which start off with you flying over gorgeous, natural environments, before they become polluted by whatever abomination Goyolk K.K. has constructed in the area.
 Forests become barren, skies turn grey with acid rain, and blue oceans become dim with sludge.
 As you leave the planet and begin invading the company’s battleships, you even fight in gigantic piles of trash.
 Some of the enemies are based off of various type of wildlife too, particularly mechanical fish, though that’s not exactly an innovative concept, given that Darius was nearly a decade old when Eco Fighters was released.
 The concept might recall cheesy cartoons like Captain Planet and the Planeteers, but it’s well executed here.
 And besides, presenting the bad guys as nefarious capitalists is an interesting change of pace from the usual evil galactic empires.

 At the beginning of each mission, Dr. Moly gives a briefing of the level and how it’s being affected.
 These scenes are fully voiced (though left in Japanese even in the English version), impressive for a mid-90s arcade game.
 Kernel Goyolk, has all of the hallmarks of an egocentric businessman, right down to branding each of its machinations with his company’s name, and one of the boss is a humongous robot using an inflated model of its head.
 In comparison, the actual pilots receive little attention, though the continue screen is fairly amusing, which is presented as a four frame comic where the player is shot from the sky and begins to crash land, only to see a gorgeous woman.
 If you don’t continue, then it’s just revealed to be a billboard for a beach, but if you do, then the ship pulls back into the sky and remarks “I can’t give up yet!”